 The Rescission Doctrine: Everything Old is New Again - 4 Am.
 U. Bus.
 L. Rev.183 (2015)

 Fifth Circuit Misses Opportunity to Bring Clarity to Series LLC Questions - Business Law Today (April 2014)

 Series LLCs in Interstate Commerce and Tax Aspects of Series LLCs - Business Law Today (February 2013); with Adrienne Randle Bond, “The Series LCC: A New Planning Tool”, 45 Texas Journal of Business Law (Fall 2012).

-Mr. Sparkman is a contributing author to William Schmidt “Preserving Your Wealth: A Guide to Colorado Probate & Estate Planning” (2012) Practitioner’s Guide to Colorado Business Organizations (Colorado Bar Association, Allen F. Rozansky and E. Lee Reichert, Managing Editors), and Guide for Colorado Nonprofit Organizations (Colorado Bar Association, Karen E. Leafer, Managing Editor).
+Allen was a contributing author to William Schmidt “Preserving Your Wealth: A Guide to Colorado Probate & Estate Planning” (2012) Practitioner’s Guide to Colorado Business Organizations (Colorado Bar Association, Allen F. Rozansky and E. Lee Reichert, Managing Editors), and Guide for Colorado Nonprofit Organizations (Colorado Bar Association, Karen E. Leafer, Managing Editor).